Jaye136/PListen/README.md

 ----

 ### Refactoring (task 3)
-<p style="text-indent:15px;">When working on my project, I already spent quite a bit of time refactoring things,
- since abstracting data is something I enjoy doing.
-However, due to the limited timespan of this project, I was unable to implement two types of data structures that I believe my project would have benefitted from, due to learning them later in the course.</p>
+&nbsp;&nbsp; When working on my project, I already spent quite a bit of time refactoring things, since abstracting data is something I enjoy doing.
+However, due to the limited timespan of this project, I was unable to implement two types of data structures that I believe my project would have benefitted from, due to learning them later in the course.

-<p style="text-indent:15px;">One of these structures was observers.
-The way that I implemented updates and refreshes
- in the GUI was by putting a call to the refresh method in every button that changed anything that could show up in the user menu <i>(new song, queue options, like status switch button)</i>.
+&nbsp;&nbsp; One of these structures was observers.
+The way that I implemented updates and refreshes in the GUI was by putting a call to the refresh method in every button that changed anything that could show up in the user menu <i>(new song, queue options, like status switch button)</i>.
 This works, but when the number of JButtons started stacking up, one or two forgotten calls led into quite the confusing debugging section when unexpected